Dialysis and endstage renal failure

-Patients with kidney failure can have a full sexual relationship with their partner.
+Patients with kidney failure can have full sexual relationships with their partner.
 However, some patients may feel tired or low in mood which may affect their sex drive.
 Medication and altered blood chemistry can also contribute to this.

 There are ways we can help you cope with sexual problems, so please try and discuss them with the medical staff or social work staff if you are in any way concerned.

-Longer discussion of these issues can be found from the NKF(UK) pages on sex problems with renal failure, and the NKF(USA) pages on sexuality in CKD (but they mean dialysis and transplant, not earlier CKD stages) and pregnancy on dialysis and after transplantation.
+Longer discussion of these issues can be found from the NKF(UK) pages on sex problems with kidney failure.

 Everyone enjoys a holiday, and there is no reason why you cannot continue to have a break, but they will require some extra planning.
 Holidays can be arranged both in this country and abroad, and should be arranged some months before you intend to go.
 Patients on haemodialysis usually have to be on treatment for 6 months before they can be considered.